Why Transfer Files from OneDrive to Google Drive?

 For the case that the other account is not yours: At this time, you can use the built-in sharing function of MultCloud, select the file or folder that needs to be shared, and then click “Share”.
 Then, you will be asked to choose the sharing mode, just choose the mode you need.
 After that, create a share link, and finally, share the link to another account.

-After another user receives the link, he or she can choose to download files directly or save it to his or her cloud drive account (this option requires MultCloud account registration).
+After another user receives the link, he or she can choose to download files directly or save them to his or her cloud drive account (this option requires MultCloud account registration).

 The Bottom Line

 In conclusion, you are able to transfer files from OneDrive to Google Drive following anyways above.
 If you prefer to use MultCloud, as you can see from the snapshots, you can manage files between different accounts among the same or different cloud services.
 For instance, you can move files from one Google Drive to another, and sync OneDrive to Google Drive.
 Or, you can just link Dropbox to Google Drive for better data management.